exonum/exonum-doc/src/home/design-overview.md

 #### Configuration Update service

-Although every node has its own configuration file, some setups should be changed for every node simultaneously.
+Although every node has its own configuration file, some setups should be changed for all nodes simultaneously.
 This service allows updating configuration through the blockchain itself.
 In addition, administrators may apply new configuration values without node restarting.
 More detailed description can be found here: [Configuration